shrikantkashi2510-gif/enterprise-ai-operations-agent/README.md

 A production-oriented AI Operations Agent designed for enterprise environments, focusing on reliability, cost control, evaluation, and human-in-the-loop safeguards rather than autonomous behavior or UI features.

+## Who This Is For

+This project is designed for:
+- Engineering leaders deploying LLM systems in production
+- Teams responsible for AI reliability, evaluation, and governance
+- Organizations operating under cost, compliance, or audit constraints

+## When to Use This

+Use this system when:
+- LLM workflows must be governed, evaluated, and routed safely
+- Cost, latency, and failure modes need active control
+- Human-in-the-loop oversight is required for high-risk decisions

 ---